Winter Snow Storm Preparation

 Time And Safety

 One great recommendation is to heed early weather warnings.
 Another is to be safe.
 If you have 48 hours to prepare you’re going to get a lot more done than if you wait until the snow starts falling.
 You may not realize how heavy snow can get.
 Snow is hard and heavy to shovel if it has a high water content.
 Don’t do anything that may risk your health or safety.
 Try to stay off ladders and the roof.
-Use a snow rake and stay safely on the ground.
+Use a snow rake and stay safely on the ground to prevent winter storm damage cleanup.

 Wet Snow Could Weigh 21 Pounds Per Foot